alcar21/WemosEM/README.md

 Original Gerber files for the PCB layout and the source files for Kicad are included, although there may be issues with the custom libraries used.

-Device creates a WiFi named WemosEM-XXXXXX.
-You can use Phone or PC to setup.
-Wifi Password: infinito&masalla
-* Default user: wemosem
-* Default password: infinito&masalla

-Password is updatable in configuration system tab.

 **Software features:**

 - Easy setup.